AAK-02/tryhackme/README.md

 ![Screenshot from 2024-12-04 12-19-59](https://github.com/user-attachments/assets/86878d9a-8bac-45f5-9b2d-67261a768c57)

-so we need to bypass this captcha to brute force the login page\n so use a python script to bypass this captcha
+so we need to bypass this captcha to brute force the login page so use a python script to bypass this captcha